onyx-platform/onyx-datomic/README.md

 Writes transactions via the `:tx` segment key to a Datomic database.
 The value of `:tx` should be as if it were ready for `(d/transact uri tx)`.
-This lets you perform retractions and arbitrary db functions. tx-data returned by datomic.api/transact is injected into the pipeline event map under `:datomic/written`.
+This lets you perform retractions and arbitrary db functions.
 Takes advantage of the Datomic transactor's ability to pipeline transactions by asynchronously transacting `:onyx/batch-size` transactions at once.
 Transaction futures are then derefed one by one after.
 Parallelism can thus be controlled by modifying the batch size appropriately.